justinethier/keyva/lsm/Readme.md

 # Older notes -

-## SST

 ### Caching

 * right now an SST file is cached in memory when read. need a GC job and background thread for this

-### Compact

-* Take files from level `n`
-* Compact into new file(s) at level `n + 1`
-* Lock the LSM, swap in new files, and delete old files from first step

-When to do this?
-Want a web API function and potentially a background job as well.

-See article on this.
-Can compact at thresholds, time intervals (EG: time series DB), etc. Ultimately would want this to be flexible.

-## Other stuff

 * GC cached data
 * optional TTL for keys?